jonbellah/jonbellah.com/src/pages/posts/2017-07-31-testing-jest/index.md

 The two most important, in my opinion, are the `mount()` method, which renders our React components in memory using [jsdom](https://github.com/tmpvar/jsdom), or the `shallow()` method, which allows you to render components "one level deep".

-Enzyme and Jest also allow us to test other helpful things: the props that our React components receive, we can simulate clicks or other DOM interactions, we can test Redux actions, and a host of other useful things.
+Enzyme and Jest allow us to do things like simulate clicks or other DOM interactions, test Redux actions, inspect the properties that our React components receive, and a host of other useful things.

 ### Shallow Rendering